Is Distilled And Deionized Water The Same

 There are several advantages to using deionized water over other types of purified waters.
 First, it does not contain any chlorine or other chemicals which can be harmful to humans or animals if ingested or used on skin or hair products.
 Second, its lack of minerals makes it better able to dissolve certain substances compared to regular tap or bottled drinking waters.
 Lastly, due to its lack of mineral content it will not leave behind any residue or scale build-up on surfaces after use like regular tap water may do over time.

-See also Is Distilled Water Hard
+See also What Is Fractionally Distilled Aloe Vera Juice

 Difference between Distilled and Deionized Water